Do you feel the rats are winning the rat race?

 He takes his grandchildren and 10 of their friends to McDonalds for hamburgers and ice cream.
 McDonalds has long been known foster understanding across language barriers.

 Religious DifferencesIn a diverse workforce, there are religious differences.
 Our city hosts a mostly Christian Leadership Prayer Breakfast every fall.
-About 900 business, church, political and political leaders come together to honor elected officials and first responders.
+About 900 business, church, political and community leaders come together to honor elected officials and first responders.

 I sat beside a PR colleague who had played a major role in his being elected.
 He shared that Mayor Nenshi was also nervous because he had no idea what to expect.